bigskysoftware/htmx/www/content/attributes/hx-on.md

 * `hx-on` is _not_ inherited, however due to
   [event bubbling](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#event_bubbling_and_capture),
   `hx-on` attributes on parent elements will typically be triggered by events on child elements
+* `hx-on:*` and `hx-on` cannot be used together on the same element; if `hx-on:*` is present, the value of an `hx-on` attribute on the same element will be ignored.
+The two forms can be mixed in the same document, however.